Bio

 the activities in the Machine

-an appointment as Associate Research Professor in the School of
+Associate Research Professor in the Machine Learning Department at the

-University, and I am Adjuct Faculty at the Gatsby Unit, University
+University.
+I have also been Adjuct Faculty at the Gatsby Unit, University

 College London and at POSTECH, South Korea.